 Turkish Cinema: The New Wave

 In the past decades, Turkish cinema has received international acclaim.
-Both Nuri Bilge Ceylan and his movie ‘Winter Sleep’ have put Turkey on the map of international cinema.
-These films, often about identity and urban life, are a peephole into Turkish society.
+Both Nuri Bilge Ceylan and his movie ‘Winter Sleep’ have put Turkey on the global cinema map.
+These films, often about identity and urban life, peep into Turkish society.

 Contemporary Turkish Music